JuR1XD/JuR1XD/README.md

 ### 🧑‍💼 About me

 - 👦 My Name is Juri and I'm 22 Years old.
-- 👾 My Hobbies are Gaming, Hiking and Listening to Music.
+- 👾 My Hobbies are gaming, hiking and listening to Music.
-- 🌱 I’m currently learning Java Swing and FX.
+- 🌱 I’m currently learning Java Swing, FX and also Gatling.
 - 💼 Currently working as a Software Developer.

 ### 🛠️ My Tech Stack